dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

   visible after a successful launch.
   Therefore, the initial neurons must be carefully setup in a way so that enough of them can be operated already during the launch process.
+  This is also relevant for other SNS proposals that can already be used during the launch, for example to upgrade the dapp canister(s) or registering custom proposals for that DAO.
   :::

   What we have at this stage: